LTE Advanced: Timeframe and introduction of additional features

 Original standardization work for LTE-Advanced was done as part of 3GPP Release 10, which was frozen in April 2011.
 Trials were based on pre-release equipment.
 Major vendors support software upgrades to later versions and ongoing improvements.

-In order to improve the quality of service for users in hotspots and on cell edges, heterogenous networks (HetNet) are formed of a mixture of macro-, pico- and femto base stations serving corresponding-size areas.
+In order to improve the quality of service for users in hotspots and on cell edges, heterogeneous networks (HetNets) are formed of a mixture of macro-, pico- and femto base stations serving corresponding-size areas.
 Frozen in December 2012, 3GPP Release 11 concentrates on better support of HetNet.
 Coordinated Multi-Point operation (CoMP) is a key feature of Release 11 in order to support such network structures.
 Whereas users located at a cell edge in homogenous networks suffer from decreasing signal strength compounded by neighbor cell interference, CoMP is designed to enable use of a neighboring cell to also transmit the same signal as the serving cell, enhancing quality of service on the perimeter of a serving cell.
 In-device Co-existence (IDC) is another topic addressed in Release 11.
 IDC features are designed to ameliorate disturbances within the user equipment caused between LTE/LTE-A and the various other radio subsystems such as WiFi, Bluetooth, and the GPS receiver.
 Further enhancements for MIMO such as 4x4 configuration for the uplink were standardized.

 The higher number of cells in HetNet results in user equipment changing the serving cell more frequently when in motion.

 The ongoing work on LTE-Advanced in Release 12, amongst other areas, concentrates on addressing issues that come about when users move through HetNet, such as frequent hand-overs between cells.
 It also included use of 256-QAM.